imgntn/prettymuni/README.md

 - perf rankings:  chrome, firefox, edge.
 - a bit poky on the chromebook but it does run all routes.
 - perf problems are likely related to the number of svg elements.  dom manipulation can get slow.
+- also should add caching so i'm not transforming / transitioning locations that havent really changed.

 # mobile observations
-- not a lot of space on the flip on an iphone 5s.  but likely okay on bigger phones.
-- standard multiple select works nicely on iphone

-# framework observations
--  well, materialize didn't end up being helpful and the standard html5 select sucks so i'm rolling my own
+- something weird on landscape iphone 5, need to see whats up there

-# wow-zone
+# wow-zone someday
 - [] use an elevation service to do a sweet altitude vis https://developers.google.com/maps/documentation/elevation/start
 - [] favorite routes
 - [] favorite colors
 - [] html5 geolocation + 'show nearest'
 - [] maybe use topoJSON
-- [] maybe use vector tiles? http://bl.ocks.org/mbostock/5616813 https://mapzen.com/projects/vector-tiles/
+- [] maybe use vector tiles http://bl.ocks.org/mbostock/5616813 https://mapzen.com/projects/vector-tiles/
 - [] every route line path has two inner lines for inbound outbound directional pulse wave along the stops